 Then we have to make a new compliance policy based on device health.
 Go back and go to Device compliance -> Policies.
 Click on the Create Policy button.

-You got few options to choose:
+You got few options to choose from:

 - Secured: This level is the most secure.
 The device cannot have any existing threats and still access company resources.
 If any threats are found, the device is evaluated as noncompliant.

 - Low: The device is compliant if only low-level threats exist.
 Devices with medium or high threat levels are not compliant.